DynamicTimzy/adegoke-github-self-hosted-runner-setup/README.md

 ##  Prerequisites

-Before starting, ensure you have:
+Before starting, ensured I have:

 - **Operating System**: Windows 10/11 or Windows Server 2016+
 - **PowerShell**: Version 5.1 or higher (pre-installed on Windows)